unoplatform/uno/doc/articles/howto-consume-webservices.md

     }
     ```

     You will now implement the Breed Search API service.
-This service will inherit from **WebApiBase** have single method **Search** that expects a search string.
+This service will inherit from **WebApiBase** and have a single method named **Search** that expects a search string.

 1. To add a class for the Breed Search API service, in the **TheCatApiClient.Shared** project, right-click the **WebServices** folder, select **Add** and click **Class...**